act3-ace/SafeRL/docs/animation/evaluation_and_animation.md

 ## Animation
 For visual intuition, our 2D base environments come with builtin animations.

-To use our default renderers, for 2D Rejoin and 2D Docking tasks, simply add the `--render` flag to the evaluation script launch from above:
+To use our default renderers, for the 2D Rejoin and 2D Docking tasks, simply add the `--render` flag to the evaluation script launch command from above:

 `$ python eval.py --dir <full path to experiment dir> --render`

-If you wish to customize some aspects of the visualization (like the size of the render window, scale of objects, padding, etc) pass the full path to a render config file to the --render_config option on the command line.
+If you wish to customize some aspects of the visualization (like the size of the render window, scale of objects, padding, etc) pass the full path to a render config file to the `--render_config` option on the command line.
 The render config file needs to be a yaml file which specifies a dictionary for kwargs passed to the constructor of either 2D environment's Renderer class (DockingRenderer or RejoinRenderer).
-The values excepted by each of these classes vary greatly, so please reference the [docking](../../saferl/aerospace/tasks/docking/render.py) and [rejoin](../../saferl/aerospace/tasks/rejoin/render.py) renderer classes to see the full list of available options.
+The kwargs accepted by each of these classes vary greatly, so please reference the [docking](../../saferl/aerospace/tasks/docking/render.py) and [rejoin](../../saferl/aerospace/tasks/rejoin/render.py) renderer classes to see the full list of available options.
 Some notable mentions include the inclusion of safety margins, adjustment of animation speed, inclusion of rejoin region, and